-- If both the rootstock and scion wood have been verified by CGCN-RCCV, or the plant is own-rooted and propagated from CGCN-RCCV verified material, the product must be tagged/labelled as "CGCN-RCCV verified" (or the words "verified by" followed by the CGCN-RCCV logo). - If only the scion part of a grafted plant is from material verified by CGCN-RCCV or certified by CGCN-RCCV the tag/label must be tagged/labelled as "scion verified by CGCN-RCCV" (or the words "scion verified by" followed by the CGCN-RCCV logo).
+- If both the rootstock and scion wood have been verified by CGCN-RCCV, or the plant is own-rooted and propagated from CGCN-RCCV verified material, the product must be tagged/labelled as "CGCN-RCCV verified" (or the words "verified by" followed by the CGCN-RCCV logo). - If only the scion part of a grafted plant is from material verified by CGCN-RCCV the tag/label must be tagged/labelled as "scion verified by CGCN-RCCV" (or the words "scion verified by" followed by the CGCN-RCCV logo). - Please refer to the "Rootstock" section below for labelling non-CGCN-RCCV sourced rootstock.